niiknow/gtin-cloud/README.md

   - Disadvantages: We find that, most of the time, Company Prefix digit (CP)/first digit in EAN is 0 (for/when working with US product/item).
 Not using this digit in folder structure may increase cloud storage access/segmentation.

 # Disclaimer
-This project API integration code are written very genericly; in such way, that may violate certain Vendor's API usage policy.
+This project API integration code are written very genericly; in such way, that may violate certain Vendor's API and Datausage policy.
 This is the reason why we segment Vendor data so User can purge per request of any Vendor.
+We also take additional step to segment API types, Primary/Secondary, to help User comply with majority of API.

 We are not responsible for any mis-uses of Vendor's API.
 User of our code must understand, fully comply and responsible for all external Vendor's API and Data usage policy.

 # MIT
 See [LICENSE](LICENSE) file.